gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 └────┘    └────┘     `─────────'
 ```

+> **NOTE:** If you follow these commands on your own computer you'll notice that the
+> commit hashes will be entirely different for you, this is normal.

 So far we have only one node with commit hash `c8c57bf`, and a branch named
 `main` pointing to this commit.
 There's also a special pointer named `HEAD` that
 is pointing to `main`.